Henrik-Xu/leetcode/README.md

 [leetcode](https://leetcode.com/problems)

-This project is to supply you an environment to debug your leetcode.
+This project is to teach you how to debug js solution with VS Code.

 ### download